 On a practical note, many car rental companies will not insure your vehicle after dark on KI roads.
 Make sure you clarify this when you pick up your car if you rent on the mainland.
 Also, before you book your vehicle, confirm you are permitted to take it on the ferry.
 We rented from Budget in Adelaide with no issues, but some budget-priced companies restrict you to the mainland.

 What’s it like driving on the island?

-The roads on Kangaroo Island are generally are in pretty good condition.
+The roads on Kangaroo Island are in pretty good condition.
 The South Coast Road, West End Highway, Playford Highway, and Stokes Bay Road are all sealed roads.
 Many roads are not.
 However, they are well maintained and at least on our visit surfaces were good.

 Take extreme care driving here; the amount of roadkill we saw was alarming, particularly given how many creatures they lost in the bushfires.
-Avoid driving at dawn and dusk and if you do need to be on the roads at those times, drive slower than you might usually and keep your eyes peeled for wildlife.
+Avoid driving at dawn and dusk and if you need to be on the roads at those times, drive slower than you might usually and keep your eyes peeled for wildlife.

 A four-wheel drive would be great to have on a longer stay as it would allow you to explore some of the less-visited spots.